Military

 Jang Song Taek

-Jang Song Taek is North Korean leader Kim Jong Il's 63-year-old [as of 2009] brother-in-law.
-Born in 1946, Jang is four years younger than Kim Jong Il.
-Jang Sung Taek's wife, Kim Kyung Hee, is Kim Jong-Il's younger sister.
-Kim Kyung Hee is said by some to have been an alcoholic for a long time, resulting in a sustained separation from Jang.
+Jang Song Taek was North Korean leader Kim Jong Un's 67-year-old [as of 2013] uncle, and the power behind the throne.
+Jang Sung Taek's wife, Kim Kyung Hee, was Kim Jong-Il's younger sister.
+Born in 1946, Jang was four years younger than Kim Jong Il.
+Kim Kyung Hee was said by some to have been an alcoholic for a long time, resulting in a sustained separation from Jang.
 Their marriage was achieved despite the objections of Kim Il Sung, since there was a problem in the background of Jang's father.
 Their daughter Geum Song, who studied in Paris, committed suicide in 2006.
-Jang Song Taek excels in accordion playing.
+Jang Song Taek excels in accordion playing, it was said.

 Jang Song Taek, Director of the Ministry of Administration, rose to the center of North Korean power in just a few years.
 In 1992, he was elected Central Committee's Central Delegate, and rose to be 1st Vice-Director of the Guidance Division in 1994.